RefSeq Collaborators and data sources

 - HUGO Gene Nomenclature Committee

-- provide official nomenclature for human genes and curate gene content and representative sequences.
+- provides official nomenclature for human genes and curate gene content and representative sequences.

 - IMGT